 When Cori isn’t serving at Collision, she is a mom in motion, getting kids to school and football, basketball, volleyball and…whew.
 Cori quiets herself by reading, writing and worship music.
 She also has begun to take piano lessons.

 Gordon left his childhood roots behind in California and Wyoming when he moved to Sioux Falls in 2008 to attend the University of Sioux Falls.
 After graduating with History and Education degrees, he taught and served on the Pine Ridge Reservation in South Dakota (known as the poorest county in the United States).
 He then made his way back to Sioux Falls and joined the YMCA staff, where he saw the impact of Collision through the Y’s

 Today, we are happy to share Gordon.
 What we mean is that Gordon serves on Collision staff part-time and is employed full-time with Select Painting.
 He enjoys interacting with middle school students and helping them to understand who they are and what they were created for.
 He also gets excited to see how one sold out middle school student can reach his/her friends and multiply exponentially.

-Gordon and his wife Ellen and have three wonderful children.
+Gordon and his wife Ellen and have four wonderful children.

 A hard worker who enjoys a little risk, Augusta, or Gus, grew up in small-town Sibley, Iowa.
 Similar to other small-towners, Gus was involved in band, choir, speech, sports and everything in between.
 Despite having very few memories of her childhood, she distinctly remembers coming to faith in Jesus Christ around age 4 or 5 and has been following Him since.